Tainted\\Coders

 };

-builder.add_texture(Some(id), texture)
+builder.add_texture(Some(id), texture);

 }

-let (atlas, texture) = builder.finish().unwrap();
+let (atlas, texture) = builder.build().unwrap();

 textures.add(texture);